 King County Behavioral Health Supported Employment Network

-People in recovery from mental health and substance use conditions CAN and DO work!
+People in recovery who have mental health and substance use conditions CAN and DO work!

 Work is often a key piece of an individual’s recovery.
 The King County Behavioral Health and Recovery Division (BHRD) provides Supported Employment Services to job seekers and employed individuals who are enrolled in BHRD services.
-We believe that everyone can work and that work is good for your recovery regardless of your or your loved one’s behavioral health condition(s), symptoms, impairments, or work history.
+We believe that everyone can work when assisted with the right job match and ongoing post-hire employment supports that are unique to each job seeker and each employer’s workforce needs.
+We also believe that work is good for your recovery regardless of your or your loved one’s behavioral health condition(s), symptoms, barriers, impairments, or work history.

 The behavioral health community used to discourage individuals from going to work, believing that work could negatively impact an individual’s treatment and stability.
 Today we know through multiple years of research and practice that negative impacts have been disproven and that employment is recommended as a critical component of wellness and recovery.